vjbhandari61/web3-wallet-alerts/README.md

 # On-Chain Email Alert System

 ## Overview
-On-Chain Email Alerts is a real-time notification system that allows users to subscribe to specific wallet addresses on the Ethereum blockchain.
+On-Chain Email Alerts is a real-time notification system that allows users to subscribe to specific wallet addresses on the Ethereum and Solana blockchains.
 Users receive email alerts whenever funds are sent to or received from their subscribed addresses.
-This project utilizes Node.js, Express.js, MongoDB, and Ethers.js for blockchain interaction.
+This project utilizes Node.js, Express.js, MongoDB, and Ethers.js for Ethereum interaction, as well as Solana Web3.js for Solana interaction.

 ## Features
-- Users can subscribe to any Ethereum wallet address.
+- Users can subscribe to any Ethereum or Solana wallet address.
 - Real-time monitoring of incoming and outgoing transactions.
 - Email notifications sent via Nodemailer or SendGrid.
 - Users can set an alert threshold to filter notifications based on transaction amounts.
 - Unsubscribe option to stop notifications.
+- Prevents duplicate subscriptions for the same user and wallet address.

 ## Tech Stack
 - **Backend**: Node.js, Express.js
-- **Blockchain Interaction**: Ethers.js
+- **Blockchain Interaction**: Ethers.js (Ethereum), Solana Web3.js (Solana)
 - **Database**: MongoDB
-- **Email Notifications**: Nodemailer
+- **Email Notifications**: Nodemailer / SendGrid
+- **Environment Variables**: dotenv

 ## Installation